Battle of Kabul (1992–1996): Political background

-With the breakup of the Soviet Union in 1991, the Soviet-supported government of Najibullah would lose credibility amongst Afghanistan's non Pashtun population following the replacement of Tajik generals in the North with Pashtun ones leading to General Abdul Rashid Dostum and the newly found Anti Pashtun alliance of Northern militias called the Movement of the North would ally Ahmed Shah Massoud and Abdul Ali Mazari, and began to take control of Mazar Sharif from the Pashtun defenders.
+With the breakup of the Soviet Union in 1991, the Soviet-supported Pashtun government of Najibullah would lose credibility amongst Afghanistan's non-Pashtun population following the replacement of Tajik generals in the North with Pashtun ones leading to General Abdul Rashid Dostum and the newly found Anti Pashtun alliance of Northern militias called the Movement of the North would ally Ahmed Shah Massoud and Abdul Ali Mazari, and began to take control of Mazar Sharif from the Pashtun defenders.
 The capture of Mazar and the large quantities of weapons there crippled Najibullah's government and by April 14, 1992, Massoud and his forces took control of Charikar and Jabalussaraj in Parwan Province with many Tajik Parchamites defecting while Pashtun Khalqists and Najibullah loyalists put up resistance.
 At this point, it was reported that Massoud had approximately 20,000 troops stationed around Kabul.
 By mid-April, the air force command at Bagram capitulated to Massoud.
 With no army to defend it, Kabul had become completely helpless.

 As soon as he announced his willingness, on March 18, to resign in order to make way for a neutral interim government, Najibullah immediately lost control.
 As the government broke into several factions, the issue was how to carry out a transfer of power to a new government.
 Najibullah resigned on April 14 and attempted to leave Kabul on April 17, but was stopped by Dostum's troops, who controlled Kabul International Airport.
 Najibullah then took refuge at the United Nations mission where he remained until 1996.
 A group of Parchami generals and officials, led by acting President Abdul Rahim Hatif, declared themselves an interim government for the purpose of handing over power to Tajik warlord Ahmad Shah Massoud.
 However many Pashtun Khalqists and Najibullah loyalists opposed this and would enter an alliance with Gulbuddin Hekmatyar's Hezb-e Islami.